 Take this moment as an opportunity to lose yourselves in this part of Emilia, which has lots to discover, and to take care of your bodies with almost miraculous waters and muds.

 The thermal waters of Salsomaggiore and Tabiano have different properties, however the benefits in both cases are instantly noticeable thanks to an extremely relaxing atmosphere.
-One of the temples of health is the thermal spa Berzieri di Salsomaggiore in its impressive Liberty style.
+One of the temples of health is the thermal spa Berzieri di Salsomaggiore (currently closed for renovation) in its impressive Liberty style.

 With its water treatments rich in sodium, chloride, bromine, iodide, its architecture and unique decorations inspired by the Grand Palace of the Kings of Siam (currently Thailand), it is, without a doubt, the symbol of this town and you cannot miss it if you are going to spend 3 days amidst these hills.

 Interesting fact: on the sides of the entrance of this spa, on the second floor, you’ll find two paintings by Galilieo Chini that represent spring and fall, which are in fact the best seasons to take some time and go to thermal baths.
-The wellness centre Centro Benessere Mari D’Oriente is now open all year long and you can benefit from the services that are offered, from massages, to body treatments, to aromatic baths, to thermal water paths.
+At the wellness centre Centro Benessere Mari D’Oriente you can benefit from the services that are offered, from massages, to body treatments, to aromatic baths, to thermal water paths.

 Advice?
 Combine your preferred body treatment with an Air/Water path.
 It helps you relax, decontract your muscles and stimulate blood circulation.
 Results?
 Peace of mind.